felicityblueish/felicityblueish/README.md

 2.  **Professional Themes and Layouts:** Access 90+ high-quality designs, ranging from clean, minimalist layouts to interactive technical interfaces.

-3.  **Rapid Deployment:** Go from sign-up to a live, production-ready URL in under two minutes.
+3.  **Zero-Config Deployment:** Go from sign-up to a live, production-ready URL in under two minutes.

 4.  **Accelerate Development:** Skip the time-consuming process of designing and coding a portfolio.
 Aptifolio lets you get started on what matters — building meaningful projects.